 - 1. Chassis-intrusion, Alert on LAN, and Asset ID are available on some models only. - 2.
 If you attach a 4-position cable connector to the 2-pin Modem Wakeup connector, ensure that the unused positions are next to the bottom of the riser card.
-If this cable is incorrectly attached, the computer might automatically restart each time you turn power off. - 3.
-The front fan is controlled by the system management controller, and if the temperature of the box is at a low state, then the system management controller will turn the fan off.
-This is also true for Disk Fan A, if attached.
+If this cable is incorrectly attached, the computer might automatically restart each time you turn power off.

-The diskette and IDE drive connectors are on the backside of the riser card.
+The diskette and IDE drive connectors are on the back side of the riser card.
 When installing optional drives, refer to the following illustration for the location of the appropriate connectors.